NickKarpowicz/LightwaveExplorer/README.md

 ---

   ### Installation on a Windows PC
-  In order to install and run Lightwave Explorer on Windows, just download the file LightwaveExplorerGTK.zip or LightwaveExplorerGTK.7z (the two files have the same contents, I just upload both because not everyone can open 7z) from this [shared volume on the Max Planck Computing and Data Facility DataShare](https://datashare.mpcdf.mpg.de/s/oJj9eFYDBFmViFP).
+  In order to install and run Lightwave Explorer on Windows, just download the file LightwaveExplorer.zip or LightwaveExplorer.7z (the two files have the same contents, I just upload both because not everyone can open 7z) from this [shared volume on the Max Planck Computing and Data Facility DataShare](https://datashare.mpcdf.mpg.de/s/oJj9eFYDBFmViFP).

   The Python module for working with the results is also in that folder for convenience; I'd recommend putting it somewhere in your Python path if you're going to work with it a lot, otherwise just copy it into your working folder.
 It's also in this repo if you think of any improvements.